phoreglad/pico-MP-modules/PWMCounter/README.md

 ## set\_div(int\_, frac)

-Allows setting fractional clock divider.
-If called without parameter, sets divider to 1.
+Allows setting a fractional clock divider.
+If called without parameters, sets divider to 1.

 __int\___ - integer part of the divder. (defaults to 1)